andgineer/api-db-prototype/README.md

 See example in `prod.sh` and `Dockerfile`.

+### Virtual environment

+Use `. ./activate.sh` to create and/or activate and `deactivate` to exit.
+To upgrade python packages in the virtual environment use `./upgrade.sh`.

 ## Security
 In developer version automatically created user with email `admin@` and password `admin`.